bcgov/aqwarnings/CONTRIBUTING.md

 Pull requests will be evaluated by the repository guardians on a schedule and if deemed beneficial will be committed to the main branch.

 All contributors retain the original copyright to their stuff, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users **under the terms of the licenses under which this project is distributed**.

+All Python code must adhere to the repository style guidelines.
+Your code editor can perform this for you automatically by using the Ruff extension.
+Alternatively, the ruff tool is included in the Python environment requirements and formatting can be automatically applied by executing the command `ruff format .`.